GLOBAL MARKETS-Stocks slip, euro gains as ECB holds line on stimulus

 on Wednesday.

-look for clues on the timing of a rate hike.
-Expectations are
+clues on the timing of a rate hike.
+Expectations are for the Fed

 strong labor market data on Thursday.